jaewon-orbit/life-switch/README.md

 ## Goal

-Control existing physical switches from a phone or browser without modifying the device itself.
+Control existing physical switches from a phone/browser without modifying the device itself.

 The first prototype focuses on using a DYNAMIXEL motor to physically operate a switch.